Description

 Features and Settings

+None of the pickup options matter until there is something to plug into, and the guide on guitar amp wattage for home practice covers choosing one.
 The guitar comes equipped with smooth tuners that hold their pitch well, even during extended play.
 The Ibanez-branded tremolo bridge is functional, though it’s nothing groundbreaking.
-I’d recommend not going too wild with it if you want to maintain tuning stability.
+It’s best not to go too wild with it if you want to maintain tuning stability.
 The volume and tone knobs are responsive, giving you enough control over your sound without being overly sensitive.

 Design and Build Quality

 The modern C-shaped neck feels incredibly comfortable, especially for players with smaller hands.
 The lightweight design makes it easy to maneuver, whether you’re standing on stage or sitting in your home studio.
 The quilted maple top is not just a visual treat but also adds a subtle resonance to the overall tone.
-The finish is flawless, and there wasn’t a single scratch or blemish on the body upon unboxing.
+The finish is clean and evenly applied across the body.

 Pros